 This model can be a boon to older workers who have tons of experience but not a whole lot of time on their side.
-Rather than laboring for four years over a bachelor’s degree, you could conceivably shave off a year or two and get back into the workplace that much more quickly.
-Some schools may even let you bypass certain classes completely based upon your work experience.
+Rather than laboring for four years over a bachelor’s degree, you can conceivably shave off a year or two and get back into the workplace much more quickly.
+Some schools might even let you bypass certain classes completely based upon your work experience.

 5. Maybe you don’t need a degree at all

 Finally, consider whether you really need to go back to school at all.
 Sometimes your work experience can trump anything you learn in a college program.

-However, even if you don’t need a degree, you may still need to brush up on your skills.
+However, even if you don’t need a degree, you might still need to brush up on your skills.
 In particular, technology seems to trip up some older workers who aren’t as familiar with the latest programs.
 Taking a couple of community college courses can go a long way toward shoring up such skills.

 Are you an older job seeker?
 Do you think employers discriminate against you because of your age?
-Sound off about your experience in our Forums.
-It’s the place where you can speak your mind, explore topics in-depth, and post questions and get answers.
+Sound off by commenting below or on our Facebook page.